ma-prietoo/IoT_Laboratorios/DDR_Lab1_Lab2_Structured.md

 # 7. Ethics & Sustainability Checklist

-# LAB 1

-- [x] Verified that interference did not disrupt other groups.
+- [x] *Lab 1:* Verified that interference did not disrupt other groups.
-- [x] Passive energy scans were used.
+- [x] *Lab 1:* Passive energy scans were used.

----

-# LAB 2

-- [x] Resilience tests did not intentionally interfere with other groups.
+- [x] *Lab 2:* Resilience tests did not intentionally interfere with other groups.
-- [x] Router was disabled after testing to reduce spectrum occupation and save energy.
+- [x] *Lab 2:* Router was disabled after testing to reduce spectrum occupation and save energy.

 ---